arvinsim/openapi-typescript-poc/README.md

 - Eliminate the tedious job of manually defining types
 - Ensure that the types are in sync with the current types defined in the API endpoint

+## Milestones

+- [x] Setup Python server as mock OpenAPI compatible server
+- [x] Generate types from local schema downloaded from documentation API
+- [x] Generate types from remote schema using the mock server
+- [ ] Generate types from remote schema with Authentication

 ## Setup

 ### OpenAPI Typescript